Shoji/Fan-CNC/README.md

 # Fan-CNC
 This is a program I created to allow me to turn a fan in my room on / off.

-The reason this code is not turning a fan connected to the arduino is because I currently done have access to a fan that can connect to the arduino so I just made do with what I have.
+The reason this code is not turning a fan connected to the arduino is because I currently don't have access to a fan that can connect to the arduino so I just made do with what I have.
 In the future I will be making it compatible with a fan.

 The first part to this is installing and editing what is needed.
 Currently on the .py program anyone who wants to change the port will need to identify it through the Arduino IDE.
 Edit line 5 with your port which is located here: https://prnt.sc/jqeows